ISO 9001:2015 Clause 9.2 Internal Audit

 Having made all the preparations with the auditee and confirmed all arrangements, it is proper etiquette for the team leader to contact the auditee a few days in advance of the audit to verify all the arrangements are in place.

 Conducting The Opening Meeting

-The opening meeting, sometimes called the entry meeting, pre-audit conference, or start up meeting, is typically held at the location of the audit.
-Good practice demands the auditors arrive together, neither early nor late, otherwise it can be embarrassing for both parties and, what is more, it is unprofessional.
-This meeting, as any other, requires preparation by the team leader.
+The opening meeting, sometimes called the entry meeting, pre-audit conference, or start-up meeting is typically held at the location of the audit.
+Good practice demands the auditors arrive together, neither early nor late, otherwise, it can be embarrassing for both parties and, what is more, it is unprofessional.
+This meeting, like any other, requires preparation by the team leader.
 The meeting is usually held in a manager’s office or the company’s conference room.
 It will usually begin with a welcome and introductions by Process manager/ Management Representative.
 The audit team has prepared an agenda to ensure that all necessary points are covered quickly and efficiently.
 It should be remembered that this meeting may be the first time the two parties (auditor and auditee) have met, therefore, it is an opportunity to make introductions and maybe “break the ice” since many of the auditees may be feeling tense.
 The way the opening meeting is carried out can set the style or tone for the remainder of the audit.
 The opening meeting is the place to establish the rules of conduct for the audit.
 Matters to be addressed include:

 - Introduction of personnel

 The lead auditor should introduce the team and explain the way they are organized if there is more than one group, particular specialists in the group, etc. It is normally a requirement to record the attendees at this meeting.
 Passing around an attendance sheet and asking everyone present to record their name and position is a practical solution.

 - Audit purpose and scope